Can cats be vegan?

 How Cats Cope with High Fat Diets

 Now, as we all know, the reason us humans are reverting to a plant-based diet is because we are waking up to the fact that physiologically we are not designed to eat meat in the quantities that we do, certainly not with every meal, or even daily.

 Sure, we learnt to cook meat – to be able to eat it safely and benefit from its high calorific content during harsh winters – but it's generally bad for our health because of the cholesterol, high fat content, IGF-1, animal protein, etc.

-Modern science shows us that plant protein is preferable because it comes without the carcinogens and health risks of saturated fat.
+Modern science shows us that plant protein is preferable because it comes without the carcinogens and risks of inflammation.

 Moreover, plant foods are far more nutritious and beneficial in fighting illness and disease.

-Indeed, heart disease – the number one killer in the US and number two killer in the UK – can be reversed with a plant-based diet.
+Indeed, heart disease – the number one killer in the US, and number two killer in the UK – can be prevented and reversed with a plant-based diet.

 These plaques cause the arteries to harden and narrow, restricting the blood flow and oxygen supply to vital organs, and increasing the risk of blood clots that could potentially block the flow of blood to the heart or brain.
 (NHS)

 So what does saturated fat and cholesterol have to do with cats?

 Well, cats don't have this problem.
 While feeding cats a high-saturated fat mash-up of cows, pigs, sheep and other animal body parts might be unnatural, they can deal with it because whether good or bad quality meat, they are obligate carnivores and have no problem consuming animal fat and dietary cholesterol.

 Science has proven this.